 Step 2: Call Your Veterinarian

 It’s important to remember that calling a veterinarian costs nothing.
-They can give you valuable advice about what to do, and what not to do.
-They’re also in a position to help you weigh up the risks of leaving the bones in situ and can advise you about your particular dog’s situation based on his size, breed, and other factors.
+They can give you valuable advice about what to do and what not to do.
+They are also in a position to help you weigh up the risks of leaving the bones in situ and can advise you about your particular dog’s situation based on his size, breed, and other factors.

 Step 3: Don’t Self-Treat Your Dog

-For instance, often you’ll find instructions for making your pet vomit at home.
-Chicken bones can get stuck coming back up.
+It is easy to find instructions online that claim to help make your pet vomit safely at home.
+This is not recommended, and those instructions are general and not specific to every dog’s situation.
+Chicken bones can get stuck coming back up, which is a huge problem.
 They may lodge somewhere and do more damage.
 They will also be difficult to remove on the way back up.
 Some often-suggested medications are unsafe if your dog has eaten chicken bones.
 Following instructions from somebody other than a vet can be dangerous.
 This is true even if the person providing the advice says their vet recommended the course of action.

 Step 4: Watch for Signs